MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 #### BabylonJS

-BabylonJS is a complete JavaScript framework for building 3D games with HTML5, WebGL, and Web Audio.
+BabylonJS is a complete JavaScript framework for building 3D games with HTML5, WebGL, WebVR, and Web Audio.

 <table>
     <colgroup>